 Parenting tips and facts every parent should know

 Remember, I am not a doctor!
 You should talk to your doctor before trying any of the tips below.

 - Laundry starch or cornstarch work miracles on diaper rash.
 You can even use them on top of diaper ointments.
 On a really bad rash, Maalox or Mylanta dabbed on or poured on and allowed to dry works well.

 - Breastfeeding can be really challenging and you can probably use some guidance from a professional lactation consultant.
+(Some accept health insurance.)
 If you have issues with clogged ducts, research soy lecithin supplements.
 I found them very helpful.

 - When choosing fluids to hydrate a vomiting child, choose fluids the color of your carpet.
 This tip was from my childhood doctor.

 - If your child has nighttime allergies, remove all stuffed animals from the bed and see if that helps.
 Next step is to buy pillow, mattress and box spring dust mite covers (they have to be the ones that fully encase the mattress and box springs).

 - Coconut oil and/or luke warm baths with a little baking soda can soothe a lot of skin maladies.
 Coconut oil is also good for cradle cap.

 - Keep Children’s Benadryl on hand.
 The package says not to use it for children under six but, with a doctor’s guidance, you can give it to younger kids in case of an allergic reaction.
 Hives don’t always manifest as cute little red bumps with a white center.
 Sometimes they look like something out of a horror film and will scare you half to death before you find out that they are in fact hives.
 Several friends of mine discussed Benadryl for nausea and mixed with Mylanta to help ease mouth sores, so ask your doctor about those too.

 - Infant Tylenol and Children’s Tylenol have the same concentration of medicine.
 They are both 160 MG per 5 ML.